Olympics 2018 Opening Ceremony: Start time, how to watch online and more

-Though the XXII Winter Olympics in PyeongChang, South Korea starts Wednesday, Feb.
-7, the opening ceremony isn't until Friday, Feb.
+Though the XXII Winter Olympics in PyeongChang, South Korea started Wednesday, Feb.
+7, the opening ceremony wasn't until Friday, Feb.
 9 at 6 a.m.
 ET (5 a.m.
 CST and 3 a.m.
 PST).
-So, there's plenty of time to figure out how to view it.
-Here are the options.
+The schedule is a little tricky, though.
+The only way to watch the opening ceremony live was through an app Friday morning.
+But don't worry -- there's still the TV broadcast.

+NBC saved the TV broadcast for a tape-delayed version that will air at 8 p.m.
+ET Friday evening.

 Live streaming

-Note: Editor's note: The live stream is now over.
-Your next best bet is to rewatch it on demand or catch the live broadcast.
-(See next section.)